Noroskir/NeuralCatwork/README.md

 # NeuralCatwork
-Neural Network to classify cat pictures
+Neural Network written in python with numpy and cupy to run on gpu.